gautham-eswar/latest_try/DEPLOYMENT.md

    );
    ```

-3. Copy the Supabase URL and API key from your project settings
+3. Copy the Supabase URL and API key from your project settings to use in Render environment variables

 ### 4. Build and Deployment Process